M - Tu: 8:00am – 7:00pm

 will resume scheduling one week in advance appointments the week of August 28, 2017.

 Students are required to meet the following criteria prior to scheduling a counseling appointment:

-- MUST BE ENROLLED IN AT LEAST ONE CLASS FOR THE CURRENT SEMESTER.
+- ENROLLED IN AT LEAST ONE CLASS FOR THE CURRENT SEMESTER.

 - Completed one semester.

 - Completed the math and English assessments OR an English and math class.